Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Nunawading has a median taxpayer income of $56,339 and an average income of $72,597 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $60,987 (median) and $78,586 (average).
-According to the 2021 Census, incomes in Nunawading cluster around the 59th percentile nationally.
-The largest segment comprises 30.6% earning between $1,500 and $2,999 weekly, with a total of 4,140 residents falling into this range.
-This pattern is similar to the surrounding region where 32.8% occupy this income range.
-High housing costs consume 15.5% of income in Nunawading, but strong earnings place disposable income at the 62nd percentile nationally.
+The suburb of Nunawading had a median taxpayer income of $56,339 and an average income of $72,597 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is higher than the national average, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since the financial year 2023, current estimates would be approximately $60,987 (median) and $78,586 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Nunawading cluster around the 59th percentile nationally.
+Distribution data shows that the largest segment comprises 30.6% earning between $1,500 and $2,999 weekly (4,140 residents), reflecting patterns seen in the surrounding region where 32.8% similarly occupy this range.
+High housing costs consume 15.5% of income, placing disposable income at the 62nd percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income